THE GREATNESS OF AMERICA

 SECURITY, STABILITY, AND SAFETY

 There are three levels of threat facing the United States and each requires a unique preparedness.
 As a combat veteran in both Afghanistan and Iraq, I understand the global challenges we face firsthand.
 Every overseas relationship, every dollar spent in the federal budget, and every leadership decision made should be evaluated for its impact on each of these:

-As a member of the Homeland Security Committee, the Oversight Committee’s National Security Subcommittee, and the 2019 NDAA Conference Committee, ensuring the safety of our country has been my top priority in Congress.
+As a member of the House Armed Services Committee, the Foreign Affairs Committee, and former member of the Homeland Security Committee, ensuring the safety of our country has been my top priority in Congress.
 I have written multiple bills to confront a rising China and have co-led multiple efforts to support our allies in the fight against threats to freedom around the world.

 As our unwavering ally in the Middle East, a strong and robust relationship between Israel and America is critical.
 I have led the fight to continue providing financial and defense support to Israel, confront Tehran’s rising aggression and nuclear ambitions, support Israel in the peace process, and combat movements to delegitimize Israel.
 Surrounded by adversaries, Israel’s security and ability to maintain its qualitative military edge must be a top priority for Congress.
 Congress must continue its financial commitment to Israel, especially funding to support its military and defense capabilities.
 We must also reinstate, and expand, sanctions on Iran, a country whose Supreme Leader has publicly called to annihilate Israel and bring “death to America”.